FX (Canadian TV channel): History

 In February 2011, Rogers Media was granted approval by the Canadian Radio-television and Telecommunications Commission (CRTC) to launch a television channel called Highwire, described as "a national, English-language Category 2 specialty programming service devoted to the entire genre of action and adventure, including selections from crime fiction, epic and heroic drama."

-The channel was launched on October 31, 2011, as FX Canada in standard and high definition.
+The channel was first launched on October 31, 2011, as FX Canada in standard and high definition.
 The channel was wholly owned by Rogers Media at its launch.
 However, on December 16, 2011, the CRTC approved an application for FX Networks to purchase a 20% interest in the channel's direct parent company, and a 16.7% interest in the holding company owning the other 80%, for an overall ownership interest of 33.6% (with Rogers retaining the remainder).
 Shaw Direct added the channel on November 22, 2012.

-On April 15, 2013, it was announced that FX Canada had acquired the exclusive domestic broadcast rights to air future episodes of soap operas All My Children and One Life to Live, which were rebooted through Hulu and iTunes in the United States.
-However, on May 17, 2013, almost three weeks since the premieres, and a day after Prospect Park announced a schedule change for both series that reduced each week's broadcasts to two episodes (from four), All My Children and One Life to Live were abruptly pulled from FX Canada's schedule.
-They were replaced by reruns of 30 Rock.
+On April 15, 2013, it was announced that FX Canada had acquired the exclusive domestic telecast rights to air future episodes of soap operas All My Children and One Life to Live, which were revived through Hulu and iTunes in the U.S. However, on May 17, 2013, almost three weeks since the premieres, and a day after Prospect Park announced a schedule change for both series that reduced each week's broadcasts to two episodes (from four), All My Children and One Life to Live were abruptly pulled from FX Canada's schedule.
+They were replaced by repeats of NBC's 30 Rock.

 Rogers had tentatively planned to launch a Canadian version of FXX, the U.S. spinoff channel launched in September 2013 to which several FX comedy series moved.
 In the meantime, series that have moved to FXX continued to air on FX Canada.
 Originally planned for January 2014, the Canadian version of FXX eventually launched on April 1, 2014.

 In October 2014, nearly three years after its launch, Bell Satellite TV reached a deal to carry FX Canada and FXX; they were added to its satellite and Fibe TV lineups on October 10, 2014.
 Bell was one of the most prominent television providers not to carry FX Canada - a fact regularly noted in promotions for the channel on its sibling networks.
 It was reported that the channel's incorporation into the revamped Hockey Night in Canada was an impetus for the deal.

-In January 2015, the channel began referring to itself as FX, in addition to adopting the current logo used worldwide.
+In January 2015, the channel started referring to itself as FX, in addition to adopting the current logo used worldwide.

-In December 2021, Disney announced that it would discontinue the "FX on Hulu" brand.
+In April 2022, FX and FXX have been available on Amazon Prime Video channels as part of the launch of the Citytv+ streaming package.

+On November 19, 2024, it was revealed on Access Communications' website that the local version of FXNow would cease operations effective December 31, 2024, with all of its content moving to the Citytv app.
+Rogers has yet to confirm this plan.